terminalforlife/i3Config/README.md

   **Q: Have you tried other tiling window managers?**\
   A: Yes, but always came back to i3-wm; it just appeals to me the most.

-# Installation Instructions (UNFINISHED)

-To make things go smoothly and for an easier time in the future, I recommend that you use Cito, the install instructions for which can be found [here](https://github.com/terminalforlife/Extra).
-Once you have Cito, you need only follow the short guide below, to have Cito do most of the leg work for you.

-  1. Open up a terminal.
-  2. Run: `sudo cito `